hmrc/eu-subsidy-compliance-frontend/encyrpted_email.md

 the primary session-based EORI.

 ## CDS response for unverified email?
-CDS has no concept of verified.
-The CDS storage does not have that flag.
+CDS has no real concept of verified, the CDS storage does not have that flag.
 We are assuming its value is verified.
-If they do not have it they defer to Sub09 to fill their storage.
-If it is not attainable, at the moment we fail in the undertaking journey.
+If they do not have it, they defer to Sub09 to fill their storage.
+If it is not attainable, we fail in the undertaking journey.

 ## What would the design using CDS only look like